 Bid and contract award recommendations to the Board shall show a tabulation of the bids received in reasonable detail.

 Bid and contract awards shall be made to the lowest responsible bidder substantially meeting the requirements of the specifications.
-The District reserves the right to make its selection of materials and services purchased based on its judgment as to which bid substantially complies with the quality required by the specifications.
+The district reserves the right to make its selection of materials and services purchased based on its judgment as to which bid substantially complies with the quality required by the specifications.

 Selection and Award Based on Best Value

-For the purpose of bid evaluation and selection when the District determines that it can expect long-term savings through the use of life-cycle cost methodology, the use of more sustainable goods and materials, and reduced administrative costs, the District may provide for the selection of the lowest responsible bidder on the basis of best value.
+For the purpose of bid evaluation and selection when the district determines that it can expect long-term savings through the use of life-cycle cost methodology, the use of more sustainable goods and materials, and reduced administrative costs, the district may provide for the selection of the lowest responsible bidder on the basis of best value.

 "Best value" means the most advantageous balance of price, quality, service, performance, and other elements, as defined by the Board, achieved through methods in accordance with this section and determined by objective performance criteria that may include price, features, long-term functionality, life-cycle costs, overall sustainability, and required services.

-The District will consider all of the following in a best value selection and award:
+The district will consider all of the following in a best value selection and award:

 Price and service level proposals that reduce the district’s overall operating costs, including end-of-life expenditures and impact.